 What to look for in Bedfordshire

-On Twitter we have adopted the Rare Bird Network hashtag system for bird news.
-Check out the Twitter feed below for the latest sightings.
+Also check out the Twitter feed below for the latest rarer bird sightings.
 Twitter users, please add the hashtag #rbnBDF to your tweets to share your Bedfordshire bird sightings with others and for your tweet to appear in this feed.
-Details of how to use the Rare Bird Network hashtags can be found here.